-NOTE: Some Workhorse chassis may have parking brakes that are applied by pulling outward on a large, diamond-shaped knob on the dash to the right of the steering column.
+NOTE: Parking brakes may also be applied by pulling outward on a large, diamond-shaped knob on the dash to the right of the steering column.
 Push the knob in to release the parking brakes.

 HAZARD WARNING LIGHTS

 See chassis manual or "Instrument Panels" in this section for location of hazard flasher switch.
 See also Section 3 for further operating information.